Online EdD Programs in Community College Leadership

 Community colleges play an important role in the American education system, serving diverse populations of students looking to quickly enter the workforce or work towards their bachelor’s degree.
 Managing these institutions comes with a unique set of challenges, and requires expertise in not only education and administration, but business, marketing, public relations, and more.
 In fact, according to the American Association of Community Colleges (AACC), effective leadership in a community college setting requires competency in all of the following areas: organizational strategy, communication, collaboration, institutional finance, research, fundraising, resource management, and community college advocacy.

-Online Doctor of Education (EdD) programs in Community College Leadership help prepare education professionals with the knowledge and skills needed to excel in a wide range of administrative positions at two-year colleges.
+There are currently five schools that offer online Doctor of Education (EdD) programs with a specialization in Community College Leadership.
+These programs help prepare education professionals with the knowledge and skills needed to excel in a wide range of administrative positions at two-year colleges.
 With a doctorate in the field, graduates can oversee business operations, academics, student support services, or nearly any other facet of running a community or technical college, taking on top leadership roles such as college president, vice president, or department head.

 Curriculum for Online EdD Programs in Community College Leadership